exercism/javascript/concepts/regular-expressions/about.md

 - **Replace** substrings in a string
 - **Extract** information from a string

+This concept is focused on using regular expressions in JavaScript.
+If you want to learn about how to write regular expressions, [Eloquent JavaScript][eloquent-javascript] might be a good resource.

 > 💡 JavaScript's regex flavor is part of the ECMA-262 standard for the language.
 This means that you don't have to worry about browser-specific compatibility.

 ## How to create Regular Expressions